fmfi-svt-deadlock/libdeadcom/README.rst

 Deadcom Reader-Controller Protocol (``dcrcp``)
 ----------------------------------------------

-DeadCom Reader<->Controller Protocol is an application protocol used by Reader and Controller.
+DeadCom Reader<->Controller Protocol is an application protocol used for communication between Reader and Controller.
+It uses CBOR to encode data according to defined schema.
+No implementation is provided, as there are plenty of mature generic CBOR implementations and anything on top of that would constitute an extra unnecessary layer.
-This library is designed for use with 2 threads: one receive thread and one transmit thread.

 .. toctree::
     :maxdepth: 2